zhaque/django-saaskit-todo/README.txt

 django-registration (though you may want to disable open registration if you do that).

 Task due dates can be entered manually, but for ease of use, try a JavaScript date picker.
 I recommend JQuery with UI/DatePicker.
-The sample templates provided with django-todo assume its presence.
+The sample templates provided include a JQuery date picker.

 http://jquery.com/
 http://docs.jquery.com/UI/Datepicker